 Why do Madison campus-area searches often return outdated results?

-UW-Madison's roughly 47,000 enrolled students cycle through campus-adjacent Madison ZIP codes on 2–4 year academic timelines.
+UW-Madison's roughly 47,000 enrolled students cycle through campus-adjacent Madison ZIP codes on two to four year academic timelines.
 Graduate students and postdoctoral researchers may stay longer, but most relocate after completing their programs.
 Database aggregators capture these addresses at enrollment and they persist long after the person has moved.
-For anyone with a known UW connection, treating the campus-area Madison address as a historical anchor — and searching for a current location through relative associations or a home state search — is the standard approach.
+For anyone with a known UW connection, treating the campus-area address as a historical anchor and searching for a current location through relative associations or a home state search is the standard approach.

 How do state government records help in Dane County searches?